 [Regulation 19A inserted in Gazette 6 Dec 1996 p.
 6804.]

-20. Premises

-A Dealer’s Licence, a Repairer’s Licence and a Manufacturer’s Licence shall relate only to such portion of the premises at any one place as is therein identified, and shall not relate to more than one place of business.
+20. Limits on premises identified in certain licences

+(1) In this regulation —

+licence means —

+(a) a Dealer’s Licence; or

+(b) a Repairer’s Licence; or

+(c) a Manufacturer’s Licence.

+(2) Except as provided in subregulation (3), a licence must identify only one premises as premises to which the licence relates.

+(3) A Repairer’s Licence or a Manufacturer’s Licence issued to a person who is a member of the Police Force or an employee of the Department in connection with the performance of the person’s duties must identify one or more premises as premises to which the licence relates.

+[Regulation 20 inserted in Gazette 6 Nov 2009 p.
+4420-1.]

 21. Register

 (1) For the purposes of section 31(1) of the Act, the Commissioner must compile and maintain a register, in such form as the Commissioner decides, of the following information in respect of each application for a licence, permit or approval under the Act —